blackbone/blackbone.github.io/posts/ecs/1/index.md

 ## World

-World (or world) is a high-level abstraction, usually a class, aggregating many entities and systems that modify and manipulate entities within the context of the world.
+World is a high-level abstraction, usually a class, aggregating many entities and systems that modify and manipulate entities within the context of the world.

 The world often also has an external API allowing interaction with it from an external context - for example, creating entities upon user or network input.